Ricky512227/EventStreamMonitor/README.md

 ## Lessons Learned

-### 1. Don't Cargo Cult Architecture Patterns
-Just because "microservices use thread pools" doesn't mean your project needs one.
-Understand the trade-offs.
+**Don't just copy architecture patterns.** Just because "microservices use thread pools" doesn't mean your project needs one.
+I had to learn the hard way that understanding the trade-offs matters more than following trends.

-### 2. Profile Before Optimizing
-The profiler revealed 70% CPU time spent on context switching, not actual work.
-Metrics > assumptions.
+**Profile before optimizing.** When I finally ran a profiler, I found that 70% of CPU time was spent on context switching, not actual work.
+Metrics beat assumptions every time.

-### 3. Connection Pooling is Non-Negotiable
-For database-heavy applications, connection pooling is the difference between 100 requests/sec and 10,000 requests/sec.
+**Connection pooling is non-negotiable.** For database-heavy applications, connection pooling is literally the difference between 100 requests per second and 10,000 requests per second.
+It's that important.

-### 4. Python's GIL Isn't Always a Problem
-For I/O-bound workloads (like event stream monitoring), the GIL has minimal impact because it's released during I/O operations.
+**Python's GIL isn't always a problem.** For I/O-bound workloads like event stream monitoring, the GIL has minimal impact because it's released during I/O operations.
+The whole "GIL is bad" narrative doesn't apply here.

-### 5. Async/Await > Threading for I/O
-Event loops with async/await provide better scalability for I/O-heavy workloads than traditional threading.
+**Async/await beats threading for I/O.** Event loops with async/await provide much better scalability for I/O-heavy workloads than traditional threading.
+The numbers don't lie.

 ## Development